On the linear transformation between inertial frames: Proof of linear transformation

 In conclusion, we use the two postulates of special relativity and the assumption of the homogeneity and isotropy of spacetime to prove that the general coordinate transformation between inertial frames must be linear transformation.
+Note that the postulate of the constancy of the speed of light is also used for clock synchronization and the definition of time so that we can define the inertial coordinate system.

 \ack{ The authors would like to thank Jianwei Cui and Jerrold Franklin for fruitful discussions and comments.
 This research was supported in part by the Natural Science Foundation of China under Grant Nos.
 12175184 and 11875136.}